Skip to content

 Importers sourcing preparations of meat, fish from China face specific tariff considerations, with approximately $575B in total bilateral trade.

-As of mid-2026, preparations of meat, fish imports from China face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+As of mid-2026, preparations of meat, fish imports from China face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
 Trump (with V.O.S.
 Selections) on February 20, 2026.

 Key products in HTS Chapter 16 imported from China include Canned tuna, Sausages, Smoked salmon, Corned beef, Prepared shrimp, and Sardines in oil.